Skip to content

 First Scan

 The simplest approach.
-Your server sends the file directly to the API in a single request.
+Your server sends the file and receives the complete result in a single request (typically 10–25 seconds).

 Terminal window